Rare "ring of fire" solar eclipse dims skies

 UTAH 'SWEET SPOT' FOR VIEWING

-In Utah, the "sweet spot" for viewing the full eclipse was Kanarraville, a community of just 355 residents about 230 miles south of Salt Lake City.
-Accessed by an old two-lane highway, the town has just two businesses - a campground and a nursery - plus a church, town hall and tiny post office.
+In Utah, the "sweet spot" for viewing the full eclipse was Kanarraville, a community of just 355 residents about 230 miles (375 km) south of Salt Lake City.
+Accessed by an old two-lane highway, the town has just has just two businesses - a campground and a nursery - plus a church, town hall and tiny post office.

-Patrick Wiggins, who is part of the NASA ambassador outreach program, was overcome with emotion once the moon slipped into place.
-Wiggins had previously seen five total solar eclipses, but had never before witnessed an annular eclipse.
-He wasn't disappointed.
+Hours before the eclipse, a few thousand people gathered on a patch of dirt, sagebrush and cheatgrass in the town, setting up telescopes and enjoying picnics under sunshades.

-"I've been planning this since the 1980s," he said, his voice breaking.
-"You're seeing the solar system in motion."
+"It's a little overwhelming.
+We're usually off the beaten path, but we're willing to open our town to all," an excited Town Clerk David Ence said.

 A T-shirt salesman said his customers hailed from as far away as Brazil and Japan.
 Domestically, Edward and Jean Eadurka drove out from Virginia for the eclipse, after Ed's last attempt to see an annular eclipse, in 1994, was thwarted by cloud cover.

-Jean said her 66-year-old husband was so enamored with the skies that he built himself a personal observatory - a backyard shed with a retractable roof - and often spends the whole night looking through his telescope.
+Jean said her 66-year-old husband is so enamored with the skies that he built himself a personal observatory - a backyard shed with a retractable rood - and often spends the whole night looking through his telescope.

 "I'm an astronomy geek, I guess," said the retired court administrator, who once took an Atlantic Ocean cruise to see a solar eclipse.
 "I've been doing this so long it's compulsive."